Multiple N.Y. House Democrats call on Cuomo to resign in harassment scandal

 “As members of the New York delegation to the U.S. House of Representatives, we believe these women, we believe the reporting, we believe the Attorney General, and we believe the fifty-five members of the New York State legislature, including the State Senate Majority Leader, who have concluded that Governor Cuomo can no longer effectively lead in the face of so many challenges,” Ms. Ocasio-Cortez and Mr. Bowman said in a joint statement.

-Among the New York lawmakers who still supports Mr. Cuomo is Rep. Hakeem Jeffries, a member of House leadership.
+Among the New York lawmakers who still support Mr. Cuomo is Rep. Hakeem Jeffries, a member of House leadership.

 Their move came a day after New York City Mayor Bill de Blasio and 59 New York state lawmakers called for Mr. Cuomo to resign.
 The governor has refused, urging the public to await the outcome of a state attorney general’s investigation.